Skip to content

 The following information may appear in a standard property tax record document in New Jersey:

-• Tax Rates - Each property falls under a different taxing jurisdiction.
-Therefore, tax rates differ depending on the jurisdiction's needs.
+• Tax Rates - Each property is subject to a different taxing jurisdiction, so tax rates vary depending on the jurisdiction's needs.
 The tax record should identify the jurisdiction and provide the working tax rate.

 • Tax Exemptions - The document may provide information on applicable tax exemptions or deductions.

 • Property Description - The document will provide an accurate property description, including information such as the physical address.
-Some documents have a full legal description.
+Some documents include a complete legal description.

 • Property Owner - The document should name the property owner (s), their physical address, and contact information.